Death Knight Guide (6.2)

 Generally, Chillblains is taken because you--the player--desire to play with Strangulate over Asphyxiate for whatever reason (generally because the team composition you are currently playing has too many stuns already, and not enough other kinds of crowed control).
 Chillblains will cause your Chains of Ice to root your target, additionally, your Frost Fever and Necrotic Plague will cause the target to be slowed by 50% for 8 seconds.
 Typically more for Unholy (as you already have Gnaw and sometimes Remorseless Winter available to you as other stunning options), Chillblains combos well with Necrotic Plague, Unholy Blight, Defile, and Remorsless Winter.
 It is also the go-to option for Rated Battlegrounds, which are almost always done as frost.
 Howling Blast will cleave large amounts of players and give you a massive amount of control over the other team.
 Seeing as Necrotic Plague jumps from target to target, Frost spec will almost always take this talent along with Unholy Blight and Necrotic Plague in Rated Battlegrounds.

 All three talents in this tier are fairly close, however Blood Tap gives you the control over when runes are reset.
-It also gives you Death Runes, allowing you to use
+It also gives you Death Runes, allowing you to have more control over the abilities you want to use.

-This talent does not give you as much control as Blood Tap does, but is very efficient when playing with Breath of Sindragosa, as Blood Tap does not provide you enough rune resets to maintain the spell for very long.
+This talent does not give you as much control as Blood Tap does, but is very efficient when playing with Breath of Sindragosa, or dual wield.
+Blood Tap does not provide you enough rune resets to maintain the spell for very long.

 Conversion allows you to sacrifice runic power per second to gain health per second.
 Generally only works with Glyph of Runic Power.